Sam, a 12-year-old boy, presents to your department after a soccer blitz. He was tackled, heard a pop, and now can’t bear weight on his right knee.

 Recalling the anatomy of the knee makes evaluating the site of pain easier.
-The following make up the knee and all can be can be injured/inflamed and cause pain.
+The following make up the knee; all can be injured/inflamed and cause pain.

-- Bones around knee – femur ends at lateral and medial condyles which articulates with tibial plateau and anteriorly the patella unsheathed in the patellar tendon.
+- Bones around the knee – femur ends at lateral and medial condyles, which articulate with the tibial plateau and anteriorly the patella unsheathed in the patellar tendon.

 - Ligaments – anterior cruciate ligament (ACL), posterior cruciate ligament (PCL), medial and lateral collateral ligaments.